-a.
 Identify public streets and highways serving the site and describe proposed access to the existing street system.
 Show on site plans, if any.

-The site will be served by Chain Lake Road at the east boundary of the site.
-New public roadways (Roads A, B, C, and D) will extend west and north into the proposed PRD as shown on the accompanying Preliminary Subdivision and PRD Site Plan.
+The site will be served by 134th Street SE at the north boundary of the site.
+A new public roadway (Road A) will extend south into the proposed PRD as shown on the accompanying Preliminary Subdivision and PRD Site Plan.